GabrieLeitao/snake/README.md

-# snake
+# SuperSnake
-This is a snake game
+This is not a simple snake game.
+Try and experience the unexpected.